ianlewis/todos/SECURITY.md

 fully disclose the bug as soon as possible once a user mitigation is available.
 It is reasonable to delay disclosure when the bug or the fix is not yet fully understood, the solution is not well-tested, or for vendor coordination.
-The timeframe for disclosure is from immediate (especially if it's already publicly known) to several weeks.
+The time frame for disclosure is from immediate (especially if it's already publicly known) to several weeks.
 For a vulnerability with a straightforward mitigation, we expect report date to disclosure date to be on the order of 14 days.